StacieL/doc/docs/OpenXcodeProject-4DforiOSProjectPresentation.md

 ---
 id: 4DforiOSProjectPresentation
-title: 4D for iOS app architecture
+title: 4D for iOS application organization
-sidebar_label: 4D for iOS app architecture
+sidebar_label: 4D for iOS application organization
 ---

-From your project navigator go to Sources > Forms
+From the Navigation tab go to Sources.

-Here you can find:

-* The launchscreen: appears first when you launch your app
+You can find here the Structure folder that containt all your defined database structure and Forms folder that includes :

+* Launch screen: Appears when application is launched.
-* The login screen: appears when authentication is activated
+* Login screen: Appears when authentication is activated.
-* The setting screen: include the reload action as well as the logout
+* Settings screen: Includes the reload and logout enoughs.
-* All tables that have been published

-Those files are generally working by two, except for the launchscreen:
-* A swift file: where you can add your custom code
+* All published tables: The files generally appear in pairs, with the exception of the Launch screen, where you'll find a:
+- Swift file: Allows the addition of custom code.

 ![alt-text](assets/OpenYourProjectWithXcode/swift-file-Xcode-4D-for-iOS.png)

-* A storyboard file: where you can customize your app design
+- Storyboard file: Allows customizing your application design.

 ![alt-text](assets/OpenYourProjectWithXcode/storyboard-file-Xcode-4D-for-iOS.png)

-Let see how to customize the contact App detail view in a few clics !
+Next, let's look at how to customize the Contacts application detail view!